Third-Party Reproduction Counselling

 - You can find more information on the Fees page.

 - Each party who attends a counselling session is responsible for payment at the end of their session.
-An invoice is automatically sent via the online booking app.
+An invoice and receipt are automatically sent via the online booking app.

 - Note that you are responsible for any outstanding amount that is not covered by the other party.